 NDS arrays were deployed in the open reaches, and at the upstream and downstream end of the buried reaches.
 Each NDS array had one of four 0.5 M carbon amendments (glucose, arabinose, cellobiose, or a no-carbon control (n=8 each)) to represent differences in bioavailability.
 The NDS were supplemented with 0.5 M N as NH4Cl and 0.5 M P as KH2PO4 to alleviate any potential nutrient limitation that could confound interpretation of the heterotrophic response to added carbon, and we used porous glass disks rather than cellulose sponges to eliminate the heterotrophic response to the sponge as a particulate carbon source.
 NDS arrays were installed in PVC to shade them and reduce the potential for autotrophic biofilms to colonize the glass disks, and they were deployed for two weeks.
 Upon collection, the samples were sent overnight on ice for laboratory analysis within 24 h.

-Laboratory analysis consisted of submerging the disks in site water, incubating the disks in the dark for 3.5 h, and recording net oxygen change from the start to the end of the incubation.
+Laboratory analysis for biofilm respiration consisted of submerging the NDS disks in site water, incubating the disks in the dark for 3.5 h, and recording net oxygen change from the start to the end of the incubation.
 The glass disks were saved for calculation of biomass after weighing oven-dried (60 °C) samples before and after combustion in a muffle furnace (500 °C).
 The respiration response was scaled by disk area (g O2 cm-2 h-1) and by biomass (mg O2 gAFDM-1 h-1), and in order to compare the respiration response among streams and seasons, we calculated the nutrient response ratio (NRR) as respiration response for an individual NDS cup divided by the mean control response for that particular deployment.

 Water chemistry and hydrologic parameters

-We collected filtered (0.45 m) water samples in the field and stored them ice for transport to the laboratory where they were acidified or frozen depending on the analyte.
-We used standard colorimetric methods to measure nitrate+nitrate (hereafter, NO3-), dissolved reactive phosphorus (DRP), ammonium (NH4+), and bromide (Br-) on a flow injection analyzer (Lachat Instruments, Loveland, CO USA).
+We collected filtered (0.45 m) water samples in the field and stored them on ice for transport to the laboratory where they were acidified or frozen depending on the analyte.
+We used standard colorimetric methods to measure nitrate+nitrite (hereafter, NO3-), dissolved reactive phosphorus (DRP), ammonium (NH4+), and bromide (Br-) on a flow injection analyzer (Lachat Instruments, Loveland, CO USA).
 Dissolved organic carbon (DOC) concentration was measured with a total organic C analyzer with high-temperature Pt-catalyzed combustion and NDIR detection (Shimadzu TOC-VCPH, Columbia, MD, USA).

 The breakthrough curve of Br- released in conjunction with the 15N-NO3- release was used in OTIS-P (Runkel, 1998), a one-dimensional advection, dispersion and transient storage model, to estimate solute hyporheic exchange parameters such as the cross-sectional area of the transient storage zone (As) and the storage zone exchange coefficient ().
 From these parameters, we calculated the storage zone residence time (Tsto)